 In my opinion, OKR methodology is a perfect framework to fulfill all 3 factors.
 Therefore, start by explaining the benefits of OKRs to the team and how it will make their life easier.
 OKRs are designed so that everyone in the team will have a clear understanding of the big picture and knows what the indicators of success are.

 For example, one of our clients told us: "The whole process has really helped people understand our, and their, expectations and what they need to do to be successful" – Shawn Rucks – CEO at deverus.

 Benefits of OKRs

 Therefore, I would start with the following benefits to get the employee buy-in to OKRs:

-- Increase productivity by focusing on the right goals that are aligned with the overall business goals.
-It keeps the vision and goals in front of you at all times.
+- Increase productivity by focusing on the right goals.
+It keeps the vision and goals in front of you at all times;

 - Get praise and know what others are doing.
 By listing your quarterly or monthly goals and key results, everybody knows what you are focusing on and therefore don't have to report as much.
 Also, it is easier to give feedback when everybody knows what you are up to.

 OKR may not sound like the most exciting methodology in the world, but it works.
 Why else are companies like Slack, Netflix, Samsung, Asana, Spotify, Google, LinkedIn, Deloitte, Dropbox, Salesforce, Facebook, Intel, Gap, Amazon, and GoPro using them?
 In addition, normal small to medium enterprises use them.
 That is the beauty of OKRs, it works for any size company, it even works for individuals.

 I urge you to be patient and involve everyone in the process of setting up OKRs.
 As said by one of our customers, Henry Mason from Trendwatching: "OKRs process helps the company to envision how success looks like".